FAQ's & Information

 For the safety and enjoyment of all visitors, and to protect the ecological health of this important natural land,

 all Glen Helen visitors must abide by the following guidelines:

 Trails are open from dawn to dusk.
 Visitors are welcome to explore our 20+ miles of trails from sunrise to sunset, 365 days a year.
 When hiking in the evening, please allow an appropriate amount of time to exit the forest before sundown.
 Hikers found within the Glen after sunset, are subject to a trespasser violation.
 If you are lost on the trail, please contact Ranger Smith.

-All organization, business, school/childcare, and group visits require registration, no less than 48 hours prior to arrival to arrange for bus/passenger van/multi car parking.
-For visits to the Outdoor Education Center, Raptor Center, or guided group hikes please call 937.767.7648.
+All organization, business, school/childcare, and group visits require registration, no less than 48 hours prior to arrival to arrange for bus/passenger van/multi-car parking.
+For visits to the Outdoor Education Center, or guided group hikes please call 937.767.7648.
+For visits to the Raptor Center, please call 937.767.6656 or email.
 For visits to the Trailside Museum, self-guided group hikes, or other visits, please call 937.769.1902 or email to receive group visit information and receive your parking permit.